MSG: The Messenger: Box office

 The box office gross of the movie has been contested.
 Bollywood Hungama, Box Office India, and other industry sources reported figures as low as ₹10 crore, while sources associated with the film reported results as high as ₹120 crore.

 A report by the Business Standard gave tentative opening day figures of ₹2.5 crore, citing the limited appeal to non-believers, distribution to less expensive theatres, and competition from Roy as reasons for the relatively weak opening.
 The 2015 Cricket World Cup, which kicked off the following day, was also expected to detract from later ticket sales.

 Protests

 Various Sikh groups protested the release of the movie and demanded that it be banned on the basis that it was offensive to Sikhs.
 However, a Dera Sacha Sauda spokesperson responded, "There is nothing against which the protests need to be done."

 Soundtrack

 The music was composed by Gurmeet Ram Rahim Singh, and a sequence of the movie takes place as a live concert.
 The soundtrack album consists of 7 songs, all written and sung by Singh, himself.

 Track listing

-Sequel
+Sequels

-A sequel, MSG-2 The Messenger, was released on 18 September 2015.
+Three sequels have followed, the first MSG-2 The Messenger, was released on 18 September 2015.
+Followed by MSG: The Warrior Lion Heart (2016) and Hind Ka Napak Ko Jawab: MSG Lion Heart 2 (2017).